top of page

 SALOPERIE

-This absurd, experimental and anti-commercial trio strikes since 2022 in Geneva and around.
+This absurd, experimental and anti-commercial trio stroked from 2022 to 2024 in Geneva and around.

 It is composed with Yasmine Briki, casio, voice, tube, FX, Dombra, Romane Chantre, drums, voice, analog synthesizer, objects and Mona Creisson, violin, viola, voice, fx, live sampling.